-- Requests for assistance must be made between September 1st & 31st and Jan 1st & 31st, of the school year. - To be eligible the parent (s) must: - ❖ Attend church regularly with their children

-- ❖ Commune regularly - ❖ Have made an effort to meet at least a portion of the monthly balance due - ❖ Communicate rationale for partial or missing payments to the principal.
+- To be eligible the parent (s) must: - ❖ Attend church regularly with their children. - ❖ Have made an effort to meet at least a portion of the monthly balance due from the previous year or semester. - ❖ Communicate rationale for partial or missing payments from the previous year or semester to the principal.